-You may fail to receive a periodic increase if your performance is unsatisfactory or if you have not been assessed recently in the form of a Performance & Development Interview that should be no older than one year.
+You may fail to receive a periodic increase if your performance is unsatisfactory (Find it in the CAO).

 Here you will find the salary scales.View the salary scales (Dutch only)

 Are you younger than 22 years old?
-You will find your salary scales here (Dutch only).
+Check your salary scales (Dutch only).

 Salary scale PhD students